 Does my group need to submit year-end statements if we have an IEEE Concentration Banking and Investment Account?

 No - While it is helpful when a group provides this information with the financial report, it is not required.

 When and how will we receive our statements?

 Paper statements are mailed within the first 10 business days of the month.
 However, IEEE Treasurers and Chairs can access their Concentration Banking Statement online.
 This system is password protected for the security of your account.

 What documentation is needed to report financial activity, when is it due and how is it submitted?

-An L50-S Financial Report should be submitted to report any financial activity.
-Please download, complete all mandated sections as per the checklist, save the file, then upload it using the submission form .
-The report is due annually by 30 March every year.
+An IEEEE-SA Financial Reporting Certification Form should be submitted to report any financial activity.
+Please download, complete all mandated sections as per the checklist, save the file, then upload it using the submission form.
+The report is due annually by 15 February every year.

-If there is no financial activity, is it necessary to submit an L50-S form?
+If there is no financial activity, is it necessary to submit an IEEE-SA Financial Reporting Certification Form?

-Yes all Sponsors are required to complete and submit the IEEE Standards L50S Submission Form annually, even if there is no financial activity to report, a declaration is still required.
-(Back to top)
+Yes all Sponsors are required to complete and submit the IEEE Standards Financial Reporting Certification Form annually, even if there is no financial activity to report, a declaration is still required.

 Can the Sponsor use one form to report all of its working groups that do not have financial activity?